bagrat/dotfiles.bak/README.md

 42
 ==

+* Navigate to http://sh.n9co.de and follow the instructions, or...
-Run `./install.sh` to symlink appropriate dotfiles.
+* Clone and run `./install.sh` to symlink appropriate dotfiles.